joninvski/clojure-tutorial/lesson3.md

 Note that `<!!` is also blocking, so if there is nothing to consume it will be blocked until someone adds something to the channel.

 What we can do, is to create an eternal loop that will consume whatever is in the channel and print it.
-We will put in a thread so we can free out REPL to add values to the channel.
+We will put in a thread so we can free out the REPL to add values to the channel.

 ```clojure
 (async/thread